samsonjj/samsonjj.github.io/_posts/2021-01-17-bash-lazy-loading-nvm.markdown

 2) Initializing nvm is slow

 Admittedly, this makes sense.
 But it was running every time I ran a Vim command, causing the commands to be slow.
 Moving the nvm initialization stuff to .zprofile fixed my current issue, but now I feel like making my logins fatser as well.
-We can lady load nvm by creating a function which wraps nvm, and only loads nvm on the first call.
+We can lazy load nvm by creating a function which wraps nvm, and only loads nvm on the first call.

 ```
 # .zprofile